How to Reduce Your Mental Load as a Mother

 The mental load still means mothers are feeling burnt out.

-But if I was a boy, I might have grown up expecting my wife to do everything too, y’know?
+But if I was born a boy, I might have grown up expecting my wife to do everything too, y’know?

 Are you struggling with the mental load?
 What area are you finding the most difficult?